react-native-community/cli/docs/projects.md

 #### project.android.watchModeCommandParams

-Array of strings that will be passed to the `react-native run-android` command when running in watch mode.
+Array of strings that will be passed to the `npx react-native run-android` command when running in watch mode.

 #### project.android.unstable_reactLegacyComponentNames